kapoorlakshya/screen-recorder/README.md

 #### Required Options

-1. output
+1. `:infile`
-2. input
+2. `:output`
-3. framerate
+3. `:framerate`

 #### Advanced Options

+1. `:log`
+2. `:log_level` for this gem

-All other FFmpeg options besides the required ones can be passed through the `advanced` key.
+All other FFmpeg options, such as compression, can be passed through the `advanced` key.
 This feature is yet to be fully tested, so please feel free to report any bugs or request features.

 <b>Example</b>:

 ```
-opts = { framerate: 30,
+opts = { infile:    'desktop',
-         infile:    'desktop',
          output:    'recorder-test.mp4',
+         framerate: 30,
          log:       'recorder.log' # Default -> ffmpeg.log
          advanced:  { loglevel: 'level+debug',
                       preset:   'ultrafast',